kardasis/duster/README.md

-# Dusty
+# Duster
-Rails, mostly Api app for ingesting and processing the data from my homebrew iot treadmill data collector thingy.
+Duster is an app that lets you collect your own data from a treadmill and track progress through time.
+This repository holds the rails app that receives and displays data.
+There is a hardware component that's in charge of collecting the data from the treadmill and sending it to this rails app.
+See [here](http://github.com/kardasis/duster)